AlubJ/BactaTank-Classic/docs/index.md

 ### Recommended Tools
 - [Paint.NET](https://getpaint.net/) - an image editor capable of exporting DirectDraw Surface (`*.dds`) textures.
 (Alternatives are [GIMP](https://www.gimp.org/) and Photoshop with the [nVidia Texture Tools plugin](https://developer.nvidia.com/texture-tools-exporter)).
 - [Blender](https://www.blender.org/) - a free and open-source model editor.
 Blender is required when editing meshes since BactaTank Classic has a bespoke plugin made for it.

+### Installing The Blender Add-on
+Installing the Blender Add-on is required if you want to edit meshes within a model.
+To install, in Blender go to `Edit >> Preferences >> Add-ons`, hit the `Install` button and select `bactatank-blender-addon-v[version].zip`.
+After installing you can enable the plugin and the BactaTank features will now be present.

 ### Additional Notes
 `NOTE:` BactaTank Classic only supports loading `*_PC.GHG` files.<br>